The Best Slow Cookers Reviewed and Tested

 What is a Slow Cooker?

 Well, it does exactly as it describes, it cooks meat and vegetables at a relatively low heat by simmering over a long period of time.
 It means you can pop all the ingredients into the slow cooker in the morning before you head off to work, and hey presto, a deliciously warm and tasty meal is waiting for you at the end of the day.
-A slow cooker can also save you money.
+A slow cooker can also save you money because you’ll eat out less and have many more leftovers.

 1.5 -2.5 litre – enough to make a meal for two